kunalchoudhari14/TMDB-Movie-Dataset/README.md

 # TMDB-Movie-Dataset
-A Repository to analyze properties associated with Movies with High Revenuew
+A Repository to analyze properties associated with Movies with High Revenue